 - They victimize themselves – no one understands them, but you might be the exception.
 They suffer and you are the knight or dame ( I had to google the feminine equivalent for knight) on a white horse that comes to their timely rescue.

-- They make you feel guilty, usually by putting words you didn’t say into your mouth or by making you feel responsible about things that are not actually your responsibility.
+- They make you feel guilty, usually, by putting words you didn’t say into your mouth or by making you feel responsible for things that are not actually your responsibility.
 There is a lot more to be written on this single manipulator tactic and we will do it shortly.
 Until then, remember that you cannot save someone that doesn’t actually want to be saved and you are not responsible for what other people do to themselves.

 - They constantly judge and criticize you.
-They actively work at lowering your self esteem.
+They actively work at lowering your self-esteem.
 This has also happened to me a lot of times.
 It took a loooong time to get rid of the “I’m not good enough” and “No one wants me beliefs”.
 DO NOT LET ANYONE DO THAT TO YOU.
-Especially friends, family and significant others.
+Especially friends, family, and significant others.
 On the topic of beliefs, here are couple of gems I have found recently: Get rid of beliefs, Change your life – this second one could use a better structure for the website content and articles but once you get to actually paying attention to them, they are worth their weight in gold (how much do words weigh?!?).